Catalyst-Auditing/Community-Governance-Oversight/dreps-delegated-voting/delegated-voting-drep/workshop-2-demo-and-walkthrough.md

 Answer - I believe when you delegate you delegate with your voting key. \[...]
 I believe your delegation is not anonymous.
 Daniel Ribar - It would work similarly to when you're staking because it's an on chain event. \[...]
 What is visible on chain is visible to everyone else.

-#### 23:51 - Question - Elaborate on anonymous

-Daniel Ribar / Allison Fromm

-Actually there are two questions, the first is as a dRep can I identify the blockchain wallets that would be delegating to me like a stake pool operator can.
+#### 23:54 - Question - As a dRep can I identify the wallets that are delegating to me ?

+Answer -

+#### 24:09 - Question - Would the dRep be exposed to any regulatory issues around KYC (knowing your customer) regarding the wallets that are delegating.

+Allison Fromm

 The second question, and I know this is a regulatory mess. \[...] would \[the dRep] be exposed to any regulatory issues around knowing your customer (KYC), regarding the wallets that are that are delegating.
 And I know I am sure you can't answer that question but I wanted to raise it as something \[to] think about \[...]
 Because, as an American, for example, can I transact with somebody who's located in in Cuba ?

-Daniel Ribar - Good question.
+Answer - Daniel Ribar - Good question.
 So, as you said, I don't think we're qualified just to give a good answer yet.
 But we're taking notes, and putting it on the list to discuss.
 As you said, we're doing something that hasn't been really done before.
 So we're trailblazing a bit ahead of any regulation or legal framework.

-#### 23:54 - Question - As a dRep can I identify the wallets that are delegating to me ?

-Answer -

-#### 24:09 - Question - Would the dRep be exposed to any regulatory issues around KYC (knowing your customer) regarding the wallets that are delegating.

-Answer -

 #### 25:26 - Question - As a dRep should I make a new QR code ?

-Answer -
+Tevo Saks

+Answer - The short answer is no. The idea is that you would connect your wallet using the "Connect wallet" option on top.
+Which would link to one of the supported wallets at launch.
+The idea is to move away from the QR code, PIN code style of operation, and a more fluid experience overall.

 #### 26:28 - Question - If I use the same wallet that I have been using (for voting) I don't have to re-register ?